nagkumar91/langchain-azure/README.md

 ## LangGraph and Azure AI Agent Service

-You can build multi agent graph in LangGraph by using the integration with Azure AI Foundry Agent Service.
+You can build multi agent graphs in LangGraph by using the integration with Azure AI Foundry Agent Service.
 The class `AgentServiceFactory` allows you to create agents and nodes that can be used to compose graphs.

 First create the `AgentServiceFactory` class to interface with the service.